 Learn to climb and ski technical terrain with an IFMGA guide

 Ski mountaineering combines two huge skill sets: mountaineering and backcountry skiing.
-We learn techniques to avoid both avalanches and a fall in steep terrain or into a crevasse.
+The mountaineering part adds the potential for a fall into a crevasse or on steep terrain.
 We bring a rope to help manage this exposure, and we learn how to use the rope.
-The skills we'll learn are set at the highest standard by the AMGA, IFMGA and the American Avalanche Association.
+The skills we'll learn are set by the AMGA and the American Avalanche Association.
 Since ski mountaineering covers vast skill sets, it helps to focus your interests.
 Please see the style and skill sets below.

 November - June (one to seven days)